Briancodes23/Python/Data-Structures/Data-Structures-master/README.md

 Software coded in: Pycharm

-purpose: To understand how a pc does data organizing & storage so that it's accessed easily
+purpose: To understand how a pc does data organizing & storage so that it's easily accessible